slavaim/MacOSX-Kernel-Filter/README.md

 The driver was developed in 2009-2013 and tested on Mac OS X Snow Leopard, Mac OS X Lion, Mac OS X Mountain Lion, Mac OS X Mavericks, Mac OS X Yosemite.
 The project requires XCode 5.

+The driver uses a hooking technique to provide filtering functionality.
+The driver hooks C++ virtual table for IOKit classes to filter access to IOKit objects and file operation tables for VFS to filter access to file systems.

 Feel free to contact the author if you have any question.
 You can contact the author via his blog http://modpager.blogspot.com.au or facebook https://www.facebook.com/profile.php?id=100010119092130 or linkedin https://www.linkedin.com/profile/view?id=6575657

 Slava Imameev